-Third party is a reference to an institution that is not the regulated institution or a related body corporate of the regulated institution.
+For the purposes of this Prudential Standard, 'Tthird party' is a reference to an institution that is not the APRA-regulated institution or a related body corporate of the regulated institution.

-- risk profile is addressed within the regulated institution's risk management framework; - (b) that the related body corporate has the ability to conduct the business activity on an ongoing basis; - (c) the required monitoring procedures to ensure that the related body corporate is performing effectively and how potential inadequate performance would be addressed; - (d) contingency issues in accordance with Prudential Standard CPS 232 Business Continuity Management (CPS 232) should the outsourced activity need to be brought in-house; and - (e) the need to apply any of the requirements set out in paragraph 23 to the extent they are relevant to outsourcing agreements with related bodies corporate.
+- (g) addressed the renewal process for outsourcing agreements and how the renewal will be conducted; and - (h) developed contingency plans that would enable the outsourced business activity to be provided by an alternative service provider or brought inhouse if required. - 24.28.
+An APRA-regulated institution must be able to demonstrate to APRA that, in assessing the options for outsourcing to related bodies corporate, it has taken into account: - (a) the changes to the risk profile of the business activity that arise from outsourcing the activity to a related body corporate and how this changed risk profile is addressed within the regulated institution's risk management framework; - (b) that the related body corporate has the ability to conduct the business activity on an ongoing basis; - (c) the required monitoring procedures to ensure that the related body corporate is performing effectively and how potential inadequate performance would be addressed; - (d) contingency issues in accordance with Prudential Standard CPS 232 Business Continuity Management (CPS 232) should the outsourced activity need to be brought in-house; and - (e) the need to apply any of the requirements set out in paragraph 27 to the extent they are relevant to outsourcing agreements with related bodies corporate.